-Currently the Public Finance Act states that the Government must run the economy of New Zealand as if it were a household.
+Currently, the Public Finance Act states that the Government must run the economy of New Zealand as if it were a household.
 It also states that like a household, fiscal responsibility is measured by the ability of the government to balance the books.
-In other words, over a reasonable period they must spend less into the economy than they tax out in revenue, and that any amount spent over the revenue must be borrowed.
+In other words, over a reasonable period, they must spend less into the economy than they tax out in revenue, and that any amount spent over the revenue must be borrowed.
 New Zealanders recognise this fiscal behaviour as this is how all ‘currency users’, or private citizens and businesses must operate.

 The New Zealand Government is already authorised to issue currency responsibly into the economy.
 “Responsibly” means that it should issue currency into the economy and tax out currency to match the capacity available at any one time.
-Thus, providing for a productive and diverse economy that always has the people at the centre of it, rather than what successive governments have been doing for 40 years or so, operating a limited monetary system that ignores people and is centred around an illogical policy of balancing the books.
+Thus, providing for a productive and diverse economy that always has the people at the center of it, rather than what successive governments have been doing for 40 years or so, operating a limited monetary system that ignores people and is centered around an illogical policy of balancing the books.

-Once the Public Finance Act has been repealed the One New Zealand Party will have allowed the government to invest into infrastructure, health, education and the people in ways it hasn’t been able to in about four decades.
+Once the Public Finance Act has been repealed the One New Zealand Party will have allowed the government to invest in infrastructure, health, education, and the people in ways it hasn’t been able to in about four decades.
 We will allow the government to prevent the thousands of unnecessary deaths and ruined lives through a lack of ability to spend and a nonsensical want to balance books instead.

-- Introduction of a capacity based monetary supply system
+Introduction of a capacity-based monetary supply system

 This does not need any structural changes to achieve.
-In fact there is no need to change anything about how the government issue currency.
-Policy decisions can be made with the knowledge that the government do not need revenue to spend and so all spending decisions will be based around the capacity for the money to be used productively.
+In fact, there is no need to change anything about how the government issue currency.
+Policy decisions can be made with the knowledge that the government does not need revenue to spend and so all spending decisions will be based around the capacity for the money to be used productively.
 For instance, the government can fund any approved medicines and therapeutic products.
 They can buy all the available labour, if a road needs building and there is a company available to build it, then the government should call for tenders and issue the currency to build it.
 The money supply decisions will always be about the requirements of the people and the capacity available to achieve it, not the amount of money available.
 As the New Zealand Government are the sole authorised issuer of the sovereign New Zealand Dollar, they can never be insolvent and they can always meet their fiscal responsibilities.

 When a society allows its people to become unemployed often it makes them, through no fault of their own, unemployable.
 It also often ends up creating major and expensive societal problems that are almost impossible to solve.
 The One New Zealand Party, through running a capacity-based monetary system, will have largely used the available labour.
 However, there must be a system in place that captures anyone who finds themselves, for one reason or another, out of work.
 The scheme will be funded by the government and run through regional local government programs.
 With the regions designing work that suits their individual communities.

 Free health care for pensioners and children

 Health care will be state funded for all pensioners and children.
 For all other New Zealanders, it will be a mixture of subsidized and free.

-- The pension will be $35Kpa and tax free
+The pension will be $35Kpa and tax-free